The Hopf bifurcation theorem in Hilbert spaces for abstract semilinear equations

 We consider the next abstract semilinear equation in Hilbert spaces:

 where the linear operator $A$ and the map $h$ are described in Section 2 below.

-The assumptions of our main theorem ({\thmmain} below) are weaker than those of [\refCRhopf, Theorem 1.11] in the case where basic spaces are Hilbert spaces.
+The assumptions of our main theorem ({\thmmain} below) are weaker than those of [\refCRhopf, Theorem 1.11].
 Actually, our result has the following features: \begin{itemize} \item We do not assume that $A$ generates a $C_0$-semigroup. \item We do not assume that $A$ has compact resolvents. \end{itemize} These features contribute to wider applications (see Section 5 below).
-Actually, the former has merit since Hopf bifurcation can occur even for the case where $A$ is not densely defined (see [\refliu] and the references therein), for example.
-The latter feature makes it possible to apply our {\thmmain} to semilinear equations on unbounded domains.
+More concretely, the former has merit since Hopf bifurcation can occur even for the case where $A$ is not densely defined (see [\refliu] and the references therein), for example.
+The latter feature makes it possible to apply our {\thmmain} to semilinear equations on unbounded domains of $\R^n$.
 Actually, we treat the Cauchy problem for a system of semilinear heat equations as a concrete example in Section 5 below.

 The plan of our paper is the following.
 In Section 2 we describe our main results and discuss the features of our results.
-We describe some preliminary results to prove our main results in Section 3.
+In Section 3 we describe some preliminary results to prove our main results.
 We prove our main result in Section 4.
 In Section 5 we present some concrete examples.
-In Section 6 we show that our abstract bifurcation theorem ({\thmbasic} below) leads to [\refCRhopf, Theorem 1.11].

 \newchapter

 \centerline{\bf 2.
 The Hopf bifurcation theorems in infinite dimensions}

 In this section we present a new bifurcation theorem ({\thmmain} below), which is an infinite dimensional version of the classical Hopf bifurcation theorem.